extrange/personal-blog/docs/blog-posts/2022-08-05-vipassana-meditation-retreat.md

 -   No use of phones or electronic devices
 -   No reading or writing materials
 -   10 hours of seated meditation daily, for the 10 days (i.e. 100 hours of meditation in total)
--   No meat - the food provided was vegan.
+-   No meat - the food provided was vegetarian.
 -   Male and female accommodation was separate, and no communication or interaction between the sexes was allowed

 Additionally: